Colombia - Things to Do in Colombia

 Transportation: Use domestic flights for long distances (Avianca, LATAM) as road travel between cities takes 8-12 hours.
 In cities, ride official yellow taxis or Uber.
 For rural areas, hire reputable tour companies—never venture into remote regions alone due to safety concerns.

 Money: Carry Colombian pesos in cash; many places don't accept cards.
 ATMs are widely available in cities but scarce in rural areas.
 Tipping is 10% at restaurants if service charge isn't included.
-Negotiate prices at markets—starting offers are typically 30-50% higher.
+Negotiate prices at markets—starting has are typically 30-50% higher.

 Cultural Respect: Greet with handshakes or air kisses (cheek-to-cheek).
 Dress conservatively when visiting churches.
 Don't photograph people without permission, especially indigenous communities.
 Avoid discussing drugs, violence, or making comparisons to Pablo Escobar—focus on Colombia's rich culture instead.